MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/real-time-activity-service/programming-the-real-time-activity-service.md

 #### UWP developers

-If you are developing a UWP on Windows 10 that is not a cross-play title, you define your stats on Dev Center.
-We will have documentation on how to do this shortly.
-In the meantime, if you have any questions, please reach out to your DAM.
+If you are developing a UWP on Windows 10 that is not a cross-play title, you define your stats on [Windows Dev Center](https://developer.microsoft.com/dashboard/windows/overview).
+Read the [Dev Center stats configuration article](../leaderboards-and-stats-2017/player-stats-configure-2017.md) to learn how to configure stats on Dev Center.

+> [!NOTE]
+> Stats 2013 developer will need to contact their DAM for information concerning Stats 2013 configuration on Dev Center.

 ### Disconnecting from the Real-Time Activity service